 - Users may lack technical knowledge, which may limit the degree to which they can participate.

 There are different degrees of user and carer involvement (see section 4: Consumerism and community participation) and different ways of supporting it.
-User involvement can seek the views of individual users or groups of users.
-Involvement can be initiated by users or professionals.
-In practice, health professionals determine how service users will be involved in service development, which may limit the change that can be achieved (Fudge, 2008) (See Box 1).
+User involvement can seek the views of individual users or groups of users and can be initiated by users or professionals.
+(Fudge, 2008) Whilst there are undoubtedly benefits to involving the public in service development, there is no consensus on how to go about Patient and Public Involvement (PPI), evaluate its impact, or ensure diversity and meaningful input from public representatives.
+(Ocloo, 2016)

 Simpson and House (2003) describe six stages to be considered when involving users and carers in service planning: